In this post, I talk about the changes in the GED that became effective in 2014.

 Most significant changes: Computer-based, Affordability, Non-transferable credits, Difficulty.

-In most states, the General Education Development (GED) examination was changed in 2014 and learners who have not completed the full examination by the end of this year, will see their scores not transferable anymore.
+In most states, the General Education Development (GED) examination was changed in 2014 and learners who have not completed the full examination by the end of that year, did see their scores not transferable anymore.

-Probably the biggest change with new 2014 GED exam, as compared to the old version, is that it is completely computer-based.
+Probably the biggest change with the new 2014 GED exam, as compared to the old version, was that it is completely computer-based.

 Handwriting is no longer possible.
 Students must also know how to handle a mouse, how to use a drop-down box and how to copy-paste in a Word document.
 Teachers at GED preparation facilities must make sure that applicants are ready to apply those skills.
 For younger applicants, this will not be much of a jump, but it will be a struggle for some people who never had the chance to cultivate this kind of computer skills.